10 Excellent Restaurants Near St. Paul’s

 The Ned is the jewel in the Soho House crown.

-The grade I listed former Midland Bank building spans a massive 320,000 square feet and has seven (yep, seven) restaurants, two bars and all the other mod cons of a Soho-House-owned-super-hotel-in-the-City.
+Spanning a massive 320,000 square feet, this grade I listed former Midland Bank building houses seven (yep, seven) of the best restaurants in St Paul’s in one place – plus two bars, and all the other mod cons of a Soho-House-owned-super-hotel-in-the-City.

-Come here and pick from Millie’s Lounge, an Anglo-American bar serving classics from both sides of the pond, like fish & chips and BBQ ribs; Cecconi’s – the Italian-inspired restaurant where you can get your hands on the likes of veal Milanese and wood oven pizzas; Malibu Kitchen, which serves all things Californian for the health conscious, such as superfood brunches and a host of vegan dishes; Lutyens Grill, an upmarket grill serving super high quality steak; Zobbler’s, a NY deli (smoked fish, herrings, Reubens etc); Café Sou, a Parisian-style café serving charcuterie boards, terrines and quiches; and Kaia, an Asian-Pacific style joint that does poke bowls, sushi and robata-grilled mains.
-READ MORE
+Come here and pick from Millie’s Lounge, serving British classics; Cecconi’s, the Italian-inspired restaurant where you can get your hands on the likes of veal Milanese and wood oven pizzas; Malibu Kitchen, which serves all things Californian for the health conscious, such as superfood brunches and a host of vegan dishes; Lutyens Grill, an upmarket grill serving super high quality steak; Electric Bar & Diner (based on their Portobello original); and Kaia, an Asian-Pacific style joint that does poke bowls, sushi and robata-grilled mains, all of which is regularly accompanied by live music.
+Or, head downstairs to The Parlour – an intimate dining room with nightly entertainment including live bands and burlesque performers.

-Like dining in the City?
-Check out the best restaurants in Farringdon
+Already exhausted all the restaurants in St. Paul’s?
+Check out the best restaurants in Clerkenwell